Vallisneria Care – A Complete Guide

 One important piece of equipment that you’re going to want to invest in is a decent pair of aquascaping scissors for trimming and removing unwanted stolons from the plant.
 Although you can get by with just one pair, a straight set is most useful for cutting the runners while a curved pair will work best for trimming the leaf blades.

-Fortunately, these scissors can be picked up pretty cheap and often come as part of neat aquascaping combo kits.
-When it comes to Vallisneria, they are undemanding in care, but can be demanding for maintenance due to their growth.
+Fortunately, these scissors is picked up pretty cheap and often come as part of neat aquascaping combo kits.
+When it comes to Vallisneria, they are undemanding in care, but is demanding for maintenance due to their growth.

 Planted Tank Parameters